How do I become a Foster Parent?

 - Attend an Introduction to Fostering training course.

-We would also carry out a home safety and electrical check
+We will also carry out a home safety check

-Once we have all the information and documents we ask the TRUE Fostercare Agency Decision Maker (ADM) to review the information that we have gathered and decide if we can proceed to Stage 2.
+When we have all the information and documents we will ask the True Fostering Agency Decision Maker (ADM) to review the information and decide if we can proceed to Stage 2.

 This stage will involve visits to your home from an Assessing Social Worker (ASW) who will go into more depth about the fostering role and your suitability.

-The Assessing Social Worker will then produce a Form F Report which will then be reviewed by the TRUE Fostercare Foster Panel.
+The Assessing Social Worker will then produce a Therapeutic Fostering Assessment, which will be reviewed by the True Fostering Foster Panel.
 This Panel is made up of independent people who make recommendations about your registration as a Foster Parent.
 These recommendations are passed to the ADM for final approval of your registration.

-Throughout the above process, which can on average take from 3 to 5 months, TRUE Fostercare will guide you and be in constant contact.
+Throughout the above process, which can on average take between 4-6 months, True Fostering will guide you and be in constant contact.
 You will be able to meet other Foster Parents, meet some of our children and will be invited to attend training events.